Elder Academics & Course Descriptions

 Provides the knowledge and hands-on skills necessary to manage a Local Area Network and its resources.
 Topics covered include directory services, server management, file and print services, and user/client administration in a heterogeneous operating system environment.
 Students will setup and manage a fully functioning computer network of systems.
 This course is part of the UCIT program.

-Database Development - Grades 10, 11, 12
+DATABASE DEVELOPMENT - Grades 10, 11, 12

 An introduction to the technology of database design and implementation.
 Topics include, but are not limited to relational database design and implementation, query formulation with Structured Query Language, application development, etc.